How to write a query letter: 12 essential steps.

 - Explain how you will help sell the book

 But unless you’re a VIP, that doesn’t happen anymore.
-Instead, the publishers are looking for authors who can promote their books on their own, with the publishers augmenting these efforts.
+Instead, the publishers are looking for authors who can promote their work on their own, with the publishers augmenting these efforts.

 - Tell the agent who you are